 PATRICIA SPINDEL, PRESIDENT

-Dr. Spindel has also authored four textbooks on psychological harassment in the workplace, empowerment-oriented case management, community development and organization, and a text on working with families for Canadian Scholars' Press.
+Dr. Spindel has also authored four textbooks on psychological harassment in the workplace, case management from an empowerment perspective, community development and organization, and Working With Families for Canadian Scholars' Press.

 HARRY SPINDEL, VICE PRESIDENT

 Mr. Spindel has over forty years of successful managerial and clinical experience in the community health, childrens' mental health, and both hospital and community adult mental health sectors, and is the former Executive Director of Bayview Community Services.

 He provides expertise in organizational re-design and implementation, IT infrastructure for non-profits, Board development and training, staff supervision and human resources.